Troubleshooting PuTTY

 LC_ALL=

 You can see the first line is LANG=en_US.UTF-8.
-If for some reason this still doesn’t work, it’s most likely the terminal client you’re using.
-In PuTTY you can manually adjust the translation option to UTF-8.
+If the listings are still not appearing correctly, it’s most likely because of the terminal client you’re using.
+In PuTTY, you can manually adjust the translation option to UTF-8:

 1. Open the PuTTY general configuration.